tcroshaw/tcroshaw.github.io/capstone/index.md

 _Project Summary_

-The main objective of this project is to develop a model that can predict a natural catastrophe from social data within a certain level of confidence.
-Following an exploratory data analysis, I will use natural language processing to analyse social posts and investigate which machine learning algorithms generate the most robust models to prove my hypothesis - that language, volume and interconnectivity of social posts can indicate a catastrophe's magnitude.
+The main objective of this project is to develop a model that can predict a natural catastrophe from social data.

+Following an exploratory data analysis, I will use natural language processing to analyse social posts and investigate which machine learning algorithms generate the most robust models to prove my hypothesis - that language, volume and interconnectivity of social posts can indicate a significant catastrophe is occurring.

-The factors that determine the severity of these events, particularly from an insurance perspective, include  financial/insurance loss, the number of claims or damage reports and the geographic extent.
+The factors that determine a natural 'catastrophe', particularly from an insurance perspective, include financial/insurance loss, the number of claims or damage reports and the geographic extent.
 These will be the key indicators of catastrophic loss I hope to get from the model.

 As it is not possible to analyse all catastrophe types within the period of the Capstone, I will focus on analysing **Twitter data** for major Australian **hail storm** events.
 I have selected two events for my analysis: